What is Abdominal Pain?

 By loss of the supply of blood to an organ e.g. in ischemic colitis

-However, sometimes abdominal pain might be of an unknown etiology making it difficult to diagnose and treat.
+However, sometimes pain might be of an unknown etiology making it difficult to diagnose and treat.
 For example, abdominal pain due to the irritable bowel syndrome (IBS) is functional pain because no recognizable causes for the pain have been found.
-A primary health care provider or gastroenterologist can help determine the underlying cause of pain in the abdominal area.
+A primary health care provider or gastroenterologist can help determine the underlying cause of pain.

 Directly life-threatening disorders causing abdominal pain, which require rapid diagnosis and surgery, include